min2ha/ukwa-site/content/target/39743/index.en.md

   "subject": "First World War Centenary, 2014-18"
 }

-# Home Front Dean - Life in the Forest of Dean during the First World War

 Project to launch an exhibition, educational activites and a commemoration event which will focus on the home front in the Forest of Dean during the First World War.